MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ---
 # The data-bind syntax

-WebRx’s declarative binding system provides a concise and powerful way to link data to the UI.
-It’s generally easy and obvious to bind to simple data properties or to use a single binding.
-For more complex bindings, it helps to better understand the behavior and syntax of WebRx’s binding system.
+WebRx's declarative binding system provides a concise and powerful way to link data to the UI.
+It's generally easy and obvious to bind to simple data properties or to use a single binding.
+For more complex bindings, it helps to better understand the behavior and syntax of WebRx's binding system.

 ## Binding syntax